MariaSyed/Wage-Calculator-with-Angular-2/README.md

 * After data is read, daily wage for each entry is calculated and added as a new field to each entry which can be viewed at '/timesheet'

-* New entries can be added to collection by filling in the form on the page.
-(*Note: data must be of certain format to be added successfully*)

-* Entries can be edited or deleted from the table by clicking on the icons next to each table data.

-* Collection can also be refreshed by clicking on the refresh button (top right).
-This means all data from the time sheet is removed and data is read from "HourList201403.csv" again to re-populate collection.
-All new entries or changes will be lost.
+* Upon refresh, all data from the time sheet is removed and data is read from "HourList201403.csv" again to re-populate collection.

 * On Salaries page, clicking on "Calculate Salary" prompts the database to group the entries according to their id and summing their daily wages to get salary for the month.